How many times in your life have you heard someone give that advice?

 Well, I’d love to help you make the right changes in your personal training business.

-I’ve been in this gig for almost 20 years, and I want nothing more than to share everything I’ve witnessed, heard, and dealt with.
+I’ve been in this gig for over 20 years, and I want nothing more than to share everything I’ve witnessed, heard, and dealt with.
 Everything I’ve learned.

 So many PTs are struggling.
 80% quit within two years.
 I can help you weather the storm and stay in business.